EGI-Federation/documentation/content/en/users/dev-env/notebooks/kernels/default/_index.md

 ---
-title: "Default environment"
+title: Default Environment
+linkTitle: Default
 type: docs
+weight: 10
 description: >
-  EGI Notebooks default environment
+  The default environment in EGI Notebooks
-weight: 10
 ---

 The default environment includes a set of